Abba Eban: Early life, family and education

 Eban was born in Cape Town, South Africa, on 2 February 1915 to Lithuanian Jewish parents.
-His father, Avram Solomon, died in London to which the family had come seeking treatment for his undiagnosed illness less than a week before Eban's first birthday.
+His mother, Alida Sacks, was the aunt of Oliver Sacks, making the two of them first cousins.
+His father, Avram Solomon, died in London less than a week before Eban's first birthday.
+The family had travelled there seeking treatment for his undiagnosed illness.
 He recalled being sent to his grandfather's house as a child to study the Hebrew language, Talmud, and Biblical literature.
 He lived for a period of time in Belfast, Northern Ireland.

 He attended St Olave's Grammar School, then in Southwark, and read Classics and Oriental languages at Queens' College, Cambridge, where he achieved a very rare triple first, studying Hebrew, Arabic, and Persian; these were three of the ten languages he would reportedly master (Note: Greek, Latin, English, Modern Hebrew, Biblical Hebrew, Arabic, Persian, French, German and Spanish) (he enjoyed translating newspaper articles into Ancient Greek).
 At the age of 23, he became a Fellow of Pembroke College, a role he held from 1938 to 1939, and was marked for a distinguished academic career.

 During his time at university and afterwards, Eban was highly involved in the Federation of Zionist Youth and was editor of its journal, The Young Zionist.
 At the outbreak of World War II, he worked for Chaim Weizmann at the Zionist Organization in London from December 1939.